lespavl/refinement/README.md

 		'join_table' => string $join_table_name, - table, which is joined to parent table and contains option names 'filter_value' => string $join_table_column - column with option names
 		'additional_wheres' => array of strings - additional where statements
-	),
+		'order_by' => column by which options will be ordered.
+If not specified, they will be ordered by 'filter_value' ),
 	...
 );